openssl/openssl/CONTRIBUTING.md

  1. Anything other than a trivial contribution requires a [Contributor License Agreement] (CLA), giving us permission to use your code.
-    If your contribution is too small to require a CLA (e.g. fixing a spelling mistake), place the text "`CLA: trivial`" on a line by itself separated by an empty line from the rest of the commit message.
-It is not sufficient to only place the text in the GitHub pull request description.
+    If your contribution is too small to require a CLA (e.g. fixing a spelling mistake), then place the text "`CLA: trivial`" on a line by itself below the rest of your commit message separated by an empty line, like this:

+    ```
+        One-line summary of trivial change

+        Optional main body of commit message.
+It might contain a sentence
+        or two explaining the trivial change.

+        CLA: trivial
+    ```

+    It is not sufficient to only place the text "`CLA: trivial`" in the GitHub pull request description.

     [Contributor License Agreement]: <https://www.openssl.org/policies/cla.html>